Improved Guarantees for Offline Stochastic Matching via New Ordered Contention Resolution Schemes: Introduction

-For $c\le1$, the definition of a $c$-selectable Contention Resolution Scheme can be reduced to our goal of probing every edge $e$ with probability at least $c\cdot y_e$, as we explain in \Cref{sec:2}.
-Previous work in this area has derived a $(1-\euler^{-2})/2$-selectable ``offline'' Contention Resolution Scheme, which needs to know the set of active edges in advance, for the matching polytope of general graphs \citep{guruganesh2017understanding}.
-The selectability has been recently improved to be strictly greater than $(1-\euler^{-2})/2$, while also satisfying a monotonicity property \citep{bruggmann2020optimal}.
+For $c\le1$, the definition of a $c$-balanced Contention Resolution Scheme can be reduced to our goal of probing every edge $e$ with probability at least $c\cdot y_e$, as we explain in \Cref{sec:2}.
+Previous work in this area has derived a $(1-\euler^{-2})/2$-balanced ``offline'' Contention Resolution Scheme (CRS), which needs to know the set of active edges in advance, for the matching polytope of general graphs \citep{guruganesh2017understanding}.
+The balancedness has since been shown to be strictly greater than $(1-\euler^{-2})/2$, while also satisfying a monotonicity property \citep{bruggmann2020optimal}.
 However, both of these results require knowing the set of active edges in advance, while our algorithm observes the activeness of edges in an ordered fashion and must immediately decide whether to insert any active edges into the matching.
-In fact, our algorithm satisfies the definition of a \textit{Random-order} Contention Resolution Scheme introduced in the papers by \citet{adamczyk2018random,lee2018optimal}.
-To this end, our specific setting of the matching polytope is not captured\footnote{ If the graph is bipartite, then its matching polytope can be captured by the intersection of two matroids; however, in this case the selectability guaranteed by \citet{adamczyk2018random} is 1/3, which is worse than our selectability of 0.432. } by these papers.
+In fact, our algorithm satisfies the definition of a \textit{Random-order} Contention Resolution Scheme (RCRS) introduced in the papers by \citet{adamczyk2018random,lee2018optimal}.
+We note that the bound of $(1-\euler^{-2})/2$ has since been beaten by \citet{DBLP:journals/corr/abs-2205-08667}, and the state of the art is due to \cite{macrury_contention_2025}, the latter of which also shows that $1/2$ is unbeatable for an RCRS.

+We note that the works of \citet{fu2021randomorder} and \citet{macruryinduction2023} also consider random-order contention resolution schemes for stochastic matching, but under \emph{vertex arrivals}, whereas our setting considers \emph{edge arrivals}.
+To this end, our specific setting of the matching polytope is not captured\footnote{ If the graph is bipartite, then its matching polytope can be captured by the intersection of two matroids; however, in this case the balancedness guaranteed by \citet{adamczyk2018random} is 1/3, which is worse than our balancedness of 0.432. } by these papers.

 \begin{corollary} A \textbf{0.432}-guarantee for the Prophet Secretary problem under Edge Arrivals, in general graphs. \end{corollary}